 Simmons was a frontiersman who never lived on the frontier.
 Through his thoughts and prayers and dreams, he helped others push boundaries and break barriers.
 Simmons asked himself two questions, “What is the greatest thought that has ever occupied your mind?” and, “What is your duty toward fulfilling it?”

 His pioneering spirit and those two huge questions produced a mission that lives on at HSU, “So that Christianity may reach the whole globe, all barriers must be removed.”

-The HSU Family
+The HSU Community

 Our students have big dreams, and HSU exists to instill the knowledge and nurture the confidence to identify and fulfill those dreams.
-We do that by embracing every student as a member of our Family.
+We do that by embracing every student as a member of our Community.
 You will matter at HSU, and you will matter to us when you go into the world.